 - Referred upon successful completion of a detox program

 - Applicants must be able to self-administer their own medication.
 Applicants who cannot self-administer their medication will not be accepted.
-Applicants taking benzodiazapines will not be accepted.
+Applicants taking benzodiazepines will not be accepted.

 Supervised Independent Living

-Exodus Homes provides outreach into prisons and jails to help inmates change while incarcerated, and be more receptive to supportive housing as a re-entry plan.
+Exodus Homes provides outreach into prisons and jails to help inmates change while incarcerated and be more receptive to supportive housing as a re-entry plan.
 Individuals coming from jail or prison may be referred with, or without, a substance abuse history.
-The supportive housing program provides services that insure residents abide by their conditions of probation, intensive probation or parole.
+The supportive housing program provides services that ensure residents abide by their conditions of probation, intensive probation, or parole.